 - Cream butter and cream cheese and gradually add flour.
 Roll into a ball and chill overnight.

-- Divide ball into 2 pieces and roll each into an ⅛ inch oblong.
+- Divide ball into 2 pieces and roll each into an ⅛ inch thick rectangular shape.
 Mix the brown sugar, nuts and cinnamon and liberally spread the mix on the dough.
-Roll jelly roll fashion.
+Roll jelly roll fashion, starting with the longest side of the rectangle.

 - Cut ¾ inch slices and bake on a silicone mat at 350* for 20 minutes, or until brown and bubbling.